openhealthcare/opal/doc/docs/guides/patient_detail_views.md

-# OPAL Patient Detail Views
+# Opal Patient Detail Views

-OPAL provides all patients with a detail view.
+Opal provides all patients with a detail view.

 The default detail view will allow the user to switch between all of a patient's [episodes](datamodel.md), as well as editing patient information linked to the patient